A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

 \subsubsection{Coalition Generalizability}

-To verify the generalization of our method, we investigate three cases, which are depicted in Figure \ref{fig122}.
-Three different configurations are determined by two parameters of $\rho$ and $\zeta$: the time proximity threshold, keeping the graph as a time adjacency matrix, and the probability of obstacles along each node.
-First, (a) shows a low connectivity and scattered environment, (b) accounts for medium connection and density of the obstacles, and (c) demonstrates a high-density area with most of the nodes connected.
+To verify the generalization of our method, we investigate three different configurations determined by the density parameter $\rho$ threshold, the probability of obstacles along each node.
+First, (a) shows a low connectivity and scattered environment, (b) accounts for medium connectivity and density of the obstacles, and (c) demonstrates a high-density area with most of the nodes connected.
 The computation time will increase from the former to the latter scenario owing to the existence of more intermediary nodes, which will do the shortest path computation for the UAVs.

 We analyze the trained model's generalization performance, focusing on its ability to handle problems with different configurations: obstacle density and time-proximity network.
-Figure \ref{gen} demonstrates the generalization result of the problem from 10, 20 and 25 requests on three different network configurations, where the urban environment becomes denser from case (a) to (c) and also becomes fully connected from sparse time-based weighted-graph-network.
+Figure \ref{gen} demonstrates the generalization result of the problem from 10, 20 and 25 requests on three different network configurations, where the urban environment becomes denser from case (a) to (c) and also becomes fully connected from a sparse time-based weighted-graph-network.
 We have utilized the trained model for each request with the case (b) criteria and applied that to the 1000 test instances to obtain how these models generate solutions for the two other cases.